ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

-To request a different combination of access, such as requesting one `action` against one `location` and a different `action` against a different `location`, the RC can include multiple separate objects in the `resources` array.
+To request a different combination of access, such as requesting one `action` against one `location` and a different `action` against a different `location`, the client instance can include multiple separate objects in the `resources` array.
 The following non-normative example uses the same fictitious `photo-api` type definition to request a single access token with more specifically targeted access rights by using two discrete objects within the request.